nsidc/vagrant-vsphere/README.md

   * Add support for customization specs
 * 0.4.0
   * Add support for specifying datastore location for new VMs
+* 0.5.0
+  * Allow setting static ip addresses using Vagrant private networks
+  * Allow cloning from VM or template

 ## Versioning